anshumanbh/tko-subs/README.md

 * the `output` flag is set to `output.csv`
 * the `takeover` flag is not set so no take over by default
 * the `domain` flag is NOT set so it will always check for all the domains mentioned in the `domains.txt` file.
 If the `domain` flag is mentioned, it will only check that domain and ignore the `domains.txt` file, even if present
+* the `threads` flag is set to `5`

 So, simply running `tko-subs` would run with the default values mentioned above.

 ### How is providers-data.csv formatted?

-name,cname,error,http
+name,cname,string,http

 * name: The name of the provider (e.g. github)
 * cname: The CNAME used to map a website to the provider's content (e.g. github.io)
-* error: The error message returned for an unclaimed subdomain (e.g. "There isn't a GitHub Pages site here")
+* string: The error message returned for an unclaimed subdomain (e.g. "There isn't a GitHub Pages site here")
 * http: Whether to use http (not https, which is the default) to connect to the site (true/false)